Azure-Samples/MachineLearningSamples-mmlspark/readme.md

 ```

 ### Set the environment
-If you have not set up a Model Managment deployment environment, see the [Set up Model Managment](https://docs.microsoft.com/azure/machine-learning/preview/deployment-setup-configuration) document under Deploy Models on the documenation page.
+If you have not set up a Model Management deployment environment, see the [Set up Model Managment](https://docs.microsoft.com/azure/machine-learning/preview/deployment-setup-configuration) document under Deploy Models on the documentation page.

 If you have already setup an environment, look up it's name and resource group: